rahulsankrut/agents/fedex/docs/DEMO_SCRIPT.md

 ### Scene 3: Competitive Intelligence (1 minute)

 **Marcus's Strategic Question:**
 > "I need to understand the competitive landscape.
-Which skincare brands are dominating in these high-growth millennial markets, and where are the gaps?"
+Which skincare brands are dominating in these high-growth metro markets, and where are the gaps?"

 *[Show competitive analysis and market share data]*